-Each unique piece in the exhibition is meticulously created in a seamless presentation of indistinguishable yet familiar materials that were found, reinvented and fabricated at the hand of the artist.
+Each unique sculpture is meticulously created in a seamless presentation of indistinguishable yet familiar materials that were found, reinvented and fabricated at the hand of the artist.
 Perry’s palette isn’t constrained by any man-made or natural material.
 Thus, her sculptures are formed from her own distinct visual language, based on forgotten histories and the artist’s constant exploration of our universe, both terrestrial and celestial.
-A Sarah Perry exhibition is an otherworldly journey that engages the viewer in a multifaceted and enduring way.
+Sarah Perry’s work takes the viewer on an otherworldly journey that engages the viewer in a multifaceted and enduring way.

 A constant observer and appreciator of all manners of life forms and their patterns, Perry is particularly fascinated by the fundamental and oft-overlooked.
 Whether Perry is studying the mesmerizing path of a honeybee or the ordinary task of turning on a home faucet, her imagination opens a world of limitless visual possibilities.
 Each enigmatic artwork is a stepping stone along a path of discovery.